opencomputeproject/onie/docs/design-spec/discovery.rst

 .. note:: In the case of ONIE *self-update mode*, the file name prefix is
           ``onie-updater`` instead of ``onie-installer``.

+.. note:: For the exact file names used for your specific hardware
+          platform please contact your NOS vendor or your hardware vendor.

 Static Configuration Method
 ---------------------------